 The GDPR requires that you hire a Data Protection Officer in addition to current IT or cybersecurity roles present only if your organization falls into any of the three categories: (a) public authorities, (b) organizations that engage in large-scale systematic monitoring, or (c) organizations that engage in large-scale processing of sensitive personal data.

-When it comes to larger organizations, there are a few roles which the GDPR defines as being responsible; data controller, data processor, and the data protection officer (DPO)
+When it comes to larger organizations, there are a few roles which the GDPR defines as being responsible; data controller, data processor, and data protection officer (DPO).

-EUGDPR.org defines the difference between a controller and data processor as the following: a controller is the entity that determines the purposes, conditions, and means of the processing of personal data, while the processor is an entity which processes personal data on behalf of the controller.
+EUGDPR.org defines the difference between a controller and data processor as the following: a controller is an entity that determines the purposes, conditions, and means of the processing of personal data, while the processor is an entity that processes personal data on behalf of the controller.

 What Is Considered Personal Data?